 SBR uses a double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 To facilitate this, authors need to ensure that their manuscripts are prepared in a way that does not give away their identity.
 To help with this preparation please ensure the following when submitting to the journal:

 - Submit the Title Page containing the author's details and Blinded Manuscript with no author details as 2 separate files.

-- After a paper is submitted to SBR, a journal editor screens the manuscript and generates a plagiarism report using Turnitin.
-If the manuscript falls in the journal scope and plagiarism is below 10% the handling editor sends invitations to individuals he or she believes would be appropriate reviewers.
+- After a paper is submitted to the SBR, a journal editor screens the manuscript and generates a plagiarism report using Turnitin.
+If the manuscript falls in the journal scope and plagiarism is below 10% the handling editor sends invitations to at least two individuals he or she believes would be appropriate reviewers.
 If a paper does not pass through the stage, the handling editor rejects the paper on a desk.

 - Potential reviewers consider the invitation against their own expertise, conflicts of interest, and availability.
 They then accept or decline.
 If possible, when declining, they might also suggest alternative reviewers.
 The first read is used to form an initial impression of the work.
 If major problems are found at this stage, the reviewer may feel comfortable rejecting the paper without further work.
 Otherwise, they will read the paper several more times, taking notes so as to build a detailed point-by-point review.
 The review is then submitted to the journal, with a recommendation to accept or reject it – or else with a request for revision (usually flagged as either major or minor) before it is reconsidered.